MystenLabs/sui/doc/src/explore/tutorials.md

 1. MarkMintCap Object `5851B7EA07B93E68696BC0CF811D2E266DFB880D` is owned by PLAYER_O.
 2. MarkMintCap Object `A6D3B507D4533822E690291166891D42694A2721` is owned by PLAYER_X.
 3. TicTacToe Object `F1B8161BD97D3CD6627E739AD675089C5ACFB452` is owned by ADMIN.
-Now we exit the wallet again, and add the above 3 object ids to the environment variables:
+We add the above 3 object ids to the environment variables:
 ```
 export XCAP=A6D3B507D4533822E690291166891D42694A2721
 export OCAP=5851B7EA07B93E68696BC0CF811D2E266DFB880D
 export GAME=F1B8161BD97D3CD6627E739AD675089C5ACFB452
 ```
-Start the wallet again.

 By convention, Player X goes first.
 Player X wants to put a mark at the center of the gameboard ((1, 1)).
 This needs to take two steps.
 First Player X creates a Mark object with the placement intention and send it to the admin.
 We will call the `send_mark_to_game` function in `TicTacToe`, whose signature looks like this: